Logo Voyage

 Now you must go around the Syðri-Emstruá gorge and then descend a steep path to the bridge.
 Then continue through Almenningar and ford the Þröngá river.
 The landscape and vegetation noticeably change to green again when arriving in Þórsmörk.

-You can complete this trek in a day if you start by 08:00 at the latest.
+The trek can be completed in a day if you start by 08:00 at the latest.

 Þórsmörk - Fimmvörðuháls